How are the flats allocated?

 Is a TV licence required?

 Yes.
 Anyone without a valid TV licence who watches or records television programmes on any terrestrial, satellite, cable or digital channel risks prosecution and a fine of up to £1000.
 Click here for more information about TV licences for students.
+We provide TV Licences for the premium flats which include TVs in the lounge area.

 What support is there for students in the flats?